- If you’re going to have surgery, it’s good to be prepared.

 You should plan how you’re going to get to hospital and get home.
-It’s best to ask family or a friend to help you get home and to help you at home afterwards.
+It’s best to ask a family member or friend to help you get home.
+You may also need some help at home afterwards.

-Pain is a significant problem after surgery.
+Pain can be a significant problem after surgery.
 Don’t be a hero.
 Tell your doctors and nurses if you have pain.

-Some people will need rehabilitation after surgery, either to get their strength back or to help with the particular problem that the surgery has dealt with.
+Some people will need rehabilitation after surgery.
+This can help you get your strength back or help with the particular problem that the surgery has dealt with.
 You can have rehabilitation treatment at home or in a rehabilitation unit.
 Talk to your doctor.